codegrann/Social-dApp/README.md

 ### 2.2 Install and Initialize

 Before you can use Passport, you need to install the Immutable SDK and initialize the Passport Client.
+You can refer to [this article](https://docs.immutable.com/docs/zkEVM/products/passport/install) for a more detailed guidance.

 **Prerequisites:**